 FIPT is a measurement technique that allows a fast determination of the ionic resistance for battery electrodes.
-The technique is based on the work by J. Landesfeind (DOI: 10.1149/issn.1945-7111) and then optimized for execution speed at Battrion.
+The technique is based on the work by J. Landesfeind (DOI: 10.1149/issn.1945-7111) and then optimized for execution speed and reliability at Battrion.

 The measurement setup can be built based on https://github.com/deniz195/fipt

 The data aquired in an FIPT measurement can be analyzed by the code in this repository.
 The code fits an analytical model to the data to determine the relevant parameters of the measurement:

 r_ion - Ionic resistance r_sep - Seperator resistance chisqr - χ2 as quality of fit gamma - Phase exponent q_s - Capacitance factor

 The ionic resistance can be used to calculate the MacMullin number (and the tortuosity), which are important performance parameters of battery electrodes.

 If you want to quickly analyze your impedance data:

 pip install fipt[full]

 Put the test data